-Committee Responsibilities and Duties
+7. Committee Responsibilities and Duties

 The Committee's duty is to monitor and oversee the operations of management and the external auditor.
 Management is responsible for establishing and following the Company's internal controls and financial reporting processes and for compliance with applicable laws and policies.
 The external auditor is responsible for performing an independent audit of the Company's financial statements in accordance with generally accepted auditing standards, and for issuing its report on the statements.
-The Committee should review and evaluate this Charter on an annual basis.